Snopylz/PhysBench_lz/README.md

 ## Request RLAP dataset

-If you wish to obtain the RLAP dataset, please send an email to kegangwang@mails.ccnu.edu.cn and cc yantaowei@mail.ccnu.edu.cn, with the Data Usage Agreement attached.
+If you wish to obtain the RLAP dataset, please send an email to kegangwang@mails.ccnu.edu.cn and cc yantaowei@ccnu.edu.cn, with the Data Usage Agreement attached.

 ## Citation